tinyfluffs/Klipper-Prusa-i3-MK3S/README.md

 # Klipper on a Prusa i3 MK3S

-Stock configuration for the MK3/MK3S, converted over to operate with standard Prusa profiles but with Klipper.
+Stock configuration for the MK3/MK3S, converted over to Klipper.
+Use your standard Prusa printer profiles, but with Klipper.

 ## Slicer Start GCode